I bet I can guess the top 2 reasons why you’ve brushed off the idea of adding the Solar Panel Hanger to your solar installation toolbox.

 - SOLAR PANEL STAGING

-And just like that, you’ve eliminated the need to “rail stuff” solar panels and the possibility of damaged shingles and scratched panels, all while simultaneously staging multiple panels all together in one place.
+And just like that, you’ve eliminated the need to “rail stuff” solar panels and the possibility of damaged shingles and scratched panels, all while simultaneously staging multiple panels altogether in one place.

 Basically what I’m getting at is this particular function of the tool reduces the footprint of space panels are consuming on the roof site, the frustration of panels sprinkled everywhere and is also presenting the opportunity to increase the speed at which each panel in a run can be snagged and put into place.
 Not to mention you can restructure your workforce tasks.
 One installer can strictly work on staging panels while the second is beginning to move them into place.